 Compressed air captured in the cylinder over the piston after the compressor shuts off, increases the load against which the electric motor would have to work to start.
 If the load on the motor increases too much the compressor motor may fail to start completely, or it may pull too many amps, working hard against that additional and unneeded load, and fry a fuse or pop a breaker.

 When the compressor shuts off the typical unloader valve opens and unloads the air that may be trapped over the piston into the atmosphere, and that motor overload problem is resolved.

 Unloader Valve Differences

-Unloader valves do not always work, or look, the same way.
+An important thing to note is that unloader valves do not always look or work in the same way.

-Larger, more industrial air compressors, may have an entirely different unloader valve setup, yet, if the compressor is reciprocating, and has pistons, you will find one or more unloaders somewhere in the plumbing on that compressor.
+As previously mentioned, larger more industrial air compressors may have an entirely different unloader valve setup.
+Yet, if the compressor is reciprocating, and has pistons, you will find one or more unloaders somewhere in the plumbing on that air compressor.

 Very small, fractional HP air compressors, may have no visible unloader valve.
 Some of these have a small hole in the line from the pump to the tank that is often under the cover.
 That hole is bleeding air all of the time the compressor is running, and then, when the compressor stops, that hole, the unloader for that compressor, continues to bleed air until all the air over the piston is gone.
 Then the bleeding of air should stop as long as the tank check valve is working!

 You need to ensure when selecting an unloader valve that you find the right one for your applications, this youtube video below can help point you in the right direction!